Gennady Stolyarov II: Transhumanist politics

+Interviews

-Frank Swain of BBC Future interviewed Stolyarov in April 2014 and described Death is Wrong as “a controversial children’s book that encourages young minds to reject the fatalist notion that death is inevitable.”
-He described Stolyarov’s view that death “is simply a technological challenge waiting for the appropriate level of money and manpower to solve it.”
+Frank Swain of BBC Future interviewed Stolyarov in April 2014 and described Stolyarov's view that death “is simply a technological challenge waiting for the appropriate level of money and manpower to solve it.”
 Stolyarov is cited as stating that “It would be wonderful to get to a world where all death is optional.
 Right now, essentially all of us are sentenced to the death penalty, even though most of us have done nothing to deserve it.”

 In his last regular column for BBC Future on September 23, 2014, Frank Swain revisited his interview with Stolyarov and featured Stolyarov's views on the future of human augmentation: "Instead of relentlessly optimising ourselves to a model of perfection, he predicts an explosion of diversity.
 'Different people would choose to augment themselves in different ways, stretching their abilities in different directions.
 We will not see a monolithic hierarchy of some augmented humans at the top, while the non-augmented humans get relegated to the bottom,' he reasons.
 'Rather, widespread acceptance of emerging technologies would create a future where a thousand augmented flowers will bloom.'"
 Swain wrote, "I prefer Stolyarov’s vision of the future, and it’s one I subscribe to."